damian-pastorini/reldens-docs/minimum-required-contents-creation.md

 For the documentation we will use the [Maps Wizard (maps-wizard.md)](maps-wizard.md), so follow the instructions in the link.

 With the maps generated you are able to get into your game already!
+You can [move forward on the customizations section](customize-your-game.md).

 ![Reldens - Player creation screen without scene](screenshots/client-player-creation-or-selection.png)